Centers of Excellence Considerations for Employers

 Centers of excellence (COEs) are one strategy for steering employees to health care providers who practice efficiently, at a high quality, for reasonable and predictable prices.

-Quality and cost variation are pervasive and plague the U.S. health care delivery system.
-Centers of excellence (COEs) are groups of health care providers who practice high-quality, efficient care for reasonable and predictable prices.
+Quality and cost variation are pervasive and plague health care delivery systems across the globe.
+Centers of Excellence (COEs) are groups of health care providers who practice high-quality, efficient care for reasonable and predictable prices.
 Employers and health plans on their behalf have contracted with COE providers for 20 or more years.
 However, the scope of conditions and procedures offered via COEs has evolved and expanded considerably – from low-volume, high-cost procedures like transplants to far more common conditions like joint replacements and mental health.
-Quality and cost outcomes of many COEs appeal to employers, as they have the potential to transform the cost of health care.
-Therefore, employers should evaluate their benefit strategy for opportunities to steer employees to high-performing COEs.
+The promise of higher-quality and lower-cost outcomes appeals to employers who see COEs as having the potential to impact overall cost trend, transforming the experience of patients.
+With a growing share of costs attributed to fewer patients, employers continue to evaluate their benefit strategy for opportunities to steer employees to high-performing providers through a COE program.

 What is a COE?

 Generally, COEs are groups of providers who are selected to perform certain specialized services because of their expertise, outcomes and favorable financial arrangements.
-There is no standardized definition of a COE, putting the onus on employers and their industry partners (e.g., health plans, consultants) to assess the quality of COEs.
-According to Business Group on Health’s 2023 Large Employers’ Health Care Strategy and Plan Design Survey, the vast majority of large employers offer access to at least one type of COE in 2023 through their health plans, while some do so through a direct contract with COEs or a specialty COE network (Figure 1).
+There is no standardized definition of a COE, putting the onus on employers and their industry partners (e.g., health plans, consultants) to assess the quality and scope of practice of COEs.
+According to Business Group on Health’s 2025 Employer Health Care Strategy Survey, the vast majority of large employers will offer access to at least one type of COE in 2025 through their health plans, direct contract with COEs or through a specialty COE network (Figure 1).

 Figure 1: COE Access Points, 2023